 In most cases, if you follow this process, you'll get to the root cause of problems and see your team member improve.

 However, sometimes a person just isn't the right fit for a job.

 The beauty of the Lighthouse Method's Prepare - Listen - Act process is that you're building up detailed notes about your team member's performance.
 Later, whether you need to write a poor performance review, or go to HR about a termination, you will have all the detail you need.

 Especially when you go to HR about letting someone go, notes and evidence of discussions happening over many weeks and months trying to improve them are the first thing they will ask you for.
-Fortunately, with this process you’ll have that, and can be confident you gave the person a fair shot to improve.
+Fortunately, with this process you'll have that, and can be confident you gave the person a fair shot to improve.

 Looking for more ideas and help on giving truly constructive feedback?
 These links can help:

 - Learn 5 ways to give feedback better than the infamous sh*t sandwich here.

 - Find out what is real-time feedback and why their tool can be a terrible idea